Meet the Team.

 We are passionate about ensuring the highest level of care for our clients.
 When it comes to protecting your most valuable assets, we are always guided by our three core values of Privacy, Quality, and Security.
 We don’t compromise - neither should you.

-A former healthcare consultant at Oliver Wyman in Toronto, Khaled has studied healthcare public policy at Harvard University, where he received a full scholarship and graduated with distinction.
+A former healthcare consultant at Oliver Wyman in Toronto, Khaled has studied healthcare and public policy at Harvard University, where he received a full scholarship and graduated with distinction.
 Khaled has also worked at the World Economic Forum in Geneva, where he studied entrepreneurship and innovation and had his work on the future of entrepreneurship published at Davos.

 Khaled is a member of the American Society for Reproductive Medicine and the Canadian Fertility & Andrology Society.

 Daniel Madero is the Head of Clinical Partnerships at Legacy.

 Daniel has extensive experience in the fertility space, including five years running Colombia’s largest fertility clinic that was sold to Spain’s largest private equity-backed reproductive health group.
 Daniel has also founded his own company focused on personalized medicine and high-quality genetic testing and evidence-based treatment.
 He has also years of experience working at companies based out of Harvard & MIT.

 Kaleem Hawa is the Head of Public Policy at Legacy.